PalmPalm7/CS162-Group13-Clone/doc/project2.md

 add the local variable `argument[MAX_ARGUMENT][ARGUMENT_MAX_LENGH]` to store parsed argument and file name

 ### 2.Algorithms
-Parsing the argumet is pretty simple, since we do not need to worry about the I/O redirection or background process.
-What we do is basically spliting the argument `*file_name` in function `load` (in process.c) by single or continuous spaces, pushing the arguments  on stack when function `setup_stack` returns  and adjusting the `*sp` making it pointed at the top of stack which is just above the fake return address.We implement by call the function ` push_argument` just after calling `setup_stack`.
+Parsing the argumet does not rely on I/O redirection or background processes.
+The argument is split into `*file_name` in the function `load` (in process.c) along single or continuous spaces.
+It will push the arguments on the stack when the function `setup_stack` returns and move the stack pointer to the top of the stack just above the fake return address.
+It will be implemented by calling the function ` push_argument` right after calling `setup_stack`.

 ```
   /* Set up stack. */